Quantum fluctuation of stress tensor in a higher-derivative scalar field theory around a cosmic string: Introduction

-In this paper, we calculate the vacuum expectation value (in other words, quantum fluctuation) of the stress tensor in the same background spacetime.
-For this purpose, we adopt the method to obtain the stress tensor from the effective action developed by Gibbons et al.\cite{GPS}.
+In this paper, we calculate the vacuum expectation value (in other words, quantum fluctuation) of the stress tensor in the same background space-time.
+We adopt the method to obtain the stress tensor from the effective action developed by Gibbons \textit{et al.}\cite{GPS}, and we investigate the characteristics of this physical quantity in the present model.

 The organization of the present paper is as follows.
-In the next section, we formulate the method to obtain vacuum expectation values of the stress tensor in the effective theory.
+In Sec.~\ref{sec2}, we formulate the method to obtain vacuum expectation values of the stress tensor in the effective theory.
 In Sec.~\ref{sec3}, we numerically evaluate the vacuum expectation values of the stress tensor in the higher-derivative scalar field theory in a conical space.
 The results are summarized in Sec.~\ref{conclusion}.